openid/openid4vp_ble/main.md

 ## Session Binding

-The wallet can authenticate the BLE channel by verifying that they established the connection with the half-key contained in the request's `ble_key` field (see (#identify-request)).
+The wallet can authenticate the BLE channel by verifying that they established the connection with the ephemeral key contained in the request's `ble_key` field (see (#identify-request)).
 The verifier can authenticate the BLE channel by verifying `aud` and the nonce of the verifiable presentation token (see (#identify-response)).
-Namely, the verifier checks that the `aud` value matches its client ID, and that the nonce contained in the token is a hash of the wallet's ephemeral half-key, and the nonce provided in the request by the verifier.
+Namely, the verifier checks that the `aud` value matches its client ID, and that the nonce contained in the token is a hash of the wallet's ephemeral key, and the nonce provided in the request by the verifier.

 {backmatter}